shantanuuchak/eastar-accordion/README.md

 ## Usage

 i.
-Takes in data input in this schema:
+Takes in data input in this `schema`:

 ```
 [